Bull Arab: Mislabeling and controversies

-A "Bull Arab-type" dog, is a generalized categorisation similar to the terms "Pit Bull-type" or "Staffy-type".
-It denotes a dog that might resemble a Bull Arab, or be mixed with a Bull Arab, but lacks the defining traits that would make the dog a purebred Bull Arab, including belonging to the original bloodline of Bull Arabs, or being a registered dog with the Australian Bullarab Breeders Association.

 Despite the Bull Arabs primary breed purpose as a pig hunting dog, there are many Bull Arabs that have become companions and pets, due to what is described as their "loyal, gentle, and sweet natures".
 However, with this growing reputation in family homes, comes a growing need for awareness surrounding what a Bull Arab truly is.
-Many dogs referred to as "Bull Arabs" in media and shelters, are not recognized Bull Arabs by ABBA, and are instead only crosses or mixed breed dogs that loosely resemble the breed.
+Many dogs referred to as "Bull Arabs" in media and shelters are not Bull Arabs recognized by ABBA, and are instead only crosses or mixed breed dogs that loosely resemble the breed.
 This distinction complicates efforts to track behavior or welfare outcomes specific to the registered breed, versus those only relevant to Bull Arab-type dogs.

 Animal welfare issues

 Data published by dog rescues and animal welfare organizations often indicate that Bull Arab-type dogs, as well as pig hunting-type mixes in general, are bred irresponsibly, dumped often and are more difficult to rehome responsibly in their home state of Queensland.
-It is important to note that Bull Arab-type dogs are the third most common types of dogs taken in by Queensland RSPCA, with many of these dogs being mixed breeds who are not representative of the true Bull Arab population.
+Bull Arab-type dogs are the third most common types of dogs taken in by RSPCA Queensland, with many of these dogs being mixed breeds who are not representative of the true Bull Arab population.

 The RSPCA also attributes this to a perceived rise in pig hunting, with hunters not desexing their animals, resulting in litters often being dumped.